jayamlani1/a2agc-dataset/a2agc/src/assets/pages/vis5-opioid-trajectories/visualization5.md

 The table was created using the following SQL script:

-The resulting aggregated data can be found [here].
+The resulting aggregated data can be found [here](assets/generated/visualization2/data.csv).

 Following rules were used to determined each of the following attributes: